ProvableHQ/ARCs/arc-0020/README.md

     2. Signs the hash offline `authorization = aleo.sign(auth_hash, pk)`, Where:
         1. `auth_hash` is the hash created in previous step.
         2. `pk` is the private key of his account address.
-2. User calls the `deposit_public(authorization, to, amount, expire, ...)` function of contract.
+2. User calls the `deposit_public(authorization, to, amount, expire, ...)` transition of contract.
 The name is not defined in this ARC, CAN BE any name the contract's creator wants.
 Within this transition contract
     1. Checks if `to` is an address where he accepts tokens.
-    2. Calls the [`transfer_from_public(authorization, to, amount, self.caller, expire)`](#tp) function on the token contract, and this way transfers the tokens to himself.
+    2. Calls the [`transfer_from_public(authorization, to, amount, self.caller, expire)`](#tp) transition on the token contract, and this way transfers the tokens to himself.

 <a name="2_4_test_cases"></a>
 ### 2.4.
 Test Cases